 Endangered Animals In Florida

 Several of the species native to Florida are endangered or threatened.
+For a complete list see HERE.
 The most endangered animals include:

 - Manatee – Humans with boats are responsible for half of all known manatee fatalities.
 It is hoped that tighter restrictions on boat speeds in the bays and rivers during the winter and other conservation measures will help restore their numbers.